Spring Garden Revival

 Oak Lawn’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-• Historic Downtown & Central Oak Lawn: Oldest lawns, Drummer silty clay loam, high compaction, mature tree canopy, slow thatch decomposition, frequent moss and disease issues.
+• Historic Downtown: Oldest lawns, compacted Drummer silty clay loam, mature tree canopy, slow thatch decomposition, frequent water ponding.

-• Kolmar/Harnew Area: Post-WWII development, poorly drained clay, Kentucky bluegrass dominant, moderate tree cover, spring waterlogging common.
+• Kolmar/Harnew Area: Post-WWII homes, poorly drained clay soils, Kentucky bluegrass dominance, moderate tree cover, high maintenance intensity.

 Oak Lawn Municipal Ordinances for Landscaping Operations & Equipment Use